 “Chavela” is a love letter to one of the most remarkable Latina voice of the 20th Century: Chavela Vargas.
 A trailblazer, Chavela fought to end stereotypes by disrupting the status quo.
-Her soulful voice, characterized by pain and sorrow, and her defiant signature appearance of pants and poncho, at a time when the music industry revered women femininity, have become an emblem of her life long fight for equality and freedom.
-She lived by the philosophy that “Human beings love, and that is all that matters.
+Her soulful voice carried her deep pain and sorrow.
+Her signature poncho and pants ensemble defined femininity at a time when tight dresses were symbolic of women in the music industry.
+These became the insignia of Chavela’s life long fight for equality and freedom.
+Her life philosophy was “Human beings love and that is all that matters.
 Don’t ask who and why.
 Just let it be.
-That’s the beauty of life” and urged others to “be courageous, face challenges and don’t be ashamed of anything”.
-Although she didn’t publicly come out until she was 81 years old, throughout her life she stayed true to herself claiming that “I don’t want to contradict the composer or myself.
-I am not going to betray myself” and presented herself in a way that left little ambiguity.
+That’s the beauty of life” and urged others to live by the same motto, challenging them to “be courageous, face challenges and don’t be ashamed of anything”.
+Although she didn’t publicly come out until she was 81 years old, she was always unapologetically authentic claiming “I don’t want to contradict the composer or myself.
+I am not going to betray myself”.

-The documentary takes us on a journey of her life from her affection deprived childhood in Costa Rica, her cabaret days in Mexico where she became recognized as a poignant rancher singer, her rendezvous with Hollywood and Mexican elite, to her spiral down due to alcohol, and her surprising comeback.
-This film is composed of raw footage of Chavela’s younger years, old photographs, concert footage, interview of friends and insightful never-before-seen interviews director Catherine Gund had filmed in 1992 when Chavela made her comeback after a 12-year hiatus.
-Although not all the footage and timestamps flow seamlessly throughout the film, this well-balance and inspiring documentary it’s packed with insightful and beautiful footage.
+This documentary takes us on a journey of her life from her affection deprived childhood in Costa Rica, her cabaret days in Mexico where she became recognized as a poignant ranchera singer, and her rendezvous with Hollywood and Mexican elite, to her downward spiral brought on by alcoholism, and her surprising comeback.
+It showcases raw footage of Chavela’s younger years, old photographs, concert footage, interview of friends and never-before-seen interviews director Catherine Gund had filmed in 1992 when she first made her comeback after a 12-year hiatus.
+The beautiful and impactful footage make the at times jolty timestamps nearly unnoticeable.

 With “Chavela” director Gund and Daresha Kyi pay homage to the life of a women who amidst adversity was able to stay true to herself and reclaim her place as one of the most inspiring and heartfelt Spanish speaking singers of all time.
 It will not only will introduce Chavela to new audiences, but will continue to inspire generations to come.
 Beyond inspiring the LGBTQ community, it delivers a universal message of empowerment and highlights the importance and beauty of leading an authentic life.

-“Chavela” is a documentary that aims to share the incredible story of a trailblazing ranchera singer Chavela Vargas.
-This film will give her fans an upclose and personal account of Chavela’s remarkable life and introduce the music legend to new generations.
+Gypset had an exclusive sneak preview of “Chavela” a documentary that aims to share the incredible story of a groundbreaking ranchera singer Chavela Vargas.
+This documentary will give her fans an upclose and personal account of Chavela’s remarkable life and introduce the music legend to new generations.
 Through never-before-seen footage and interviews with the singer, this documentary captures how the singer defied the status quo and by doing so became a symbol of women empowerment and an icon for LGBTQ community.
 Chavela was ahead of her time and audiences will be inspired by her unwavering strength and determination to lead an authentic life.

-These are the two things the director Daresha Kyi hopes all audience take away from this film:
+We had an opportunity to seat down with director Daresha Kyi.
+These are the two things she hopes audiences will take away from this film:

 - “It is never too late to realize your dreams!”